Dayton Public Schools Media Policy

-When a publicity request is made from the building level to the Office of Strategic Communication as a result of a school achievement or event, the strategic information office will issue the proper notification to the appropriate news media.
+When a publicity request is made from the building level to the Public Information Office as a result of a school achievement or event, the Public Information Office will issue the proper notification to the appropriate news media.
 This is done with the understanding that the school initiating the request is prepared to receive news media in the building and give them the information and access to cover the story.

 Requests from Reporters

-When a request is initiated by a media representative to enter the school as a result of an independent school-related story on which the reporter is working, the Office of Strategic Communication will notify the principal.
+When a request is initiated by a media representative to enter the school as a result of an independent school-related story on which the reporter is working, the Public Information Office will notify the principal.
 The media must supply the following information: